liuxuan1-1/LingoLeaf/README.md

 <img width="2240" height="1488" alt="image" src="https://github.com/user-attachments/assets/529aa9ee-0344-4c0b-940c-1e66b3903512" />

-*Screenshots use demonstration text.
-No personal records or credentials are shown.*

 ## Everyday use

 1. Open Settings (偏好设置), choose OpenAI, an OpenAI-compatible service, Anthropic, Azure OpenAI, or Ollama, and enter your endpoint, model, and API key.
 Test the connection and save.